 There are quite a few kinds of checks Walmart won’t cash; these checks include:

-- Handwritten checks (i.e., signed and filled out by hand) (Find out where to cash a handwritten check in our article Where Can I Cash a Handwritten Check?
-13 Places to Choose From)
+- Handwritten checks (i.e., signed and filled out by hand); find out where to cash a handwritten check in our article listing places that cash handwritten checks.

-- Third party checks (Find out where to cash a third party check in our article Where Can I Cash a Third Party Check?
-At These Places)
+- Third-party checks (Find out where to cash a third-party check in our article listing places that cash third-party checks.)

 - Starter checks